mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 ### Should you hire?

 We recommend **not to hire additional staff for your first Rust project**.
-If you go on the job market hiring for production Rust expertise, you'll be competing with the entire industry for a very limited pool of candidates.
-It may take you months to find the right people—assess your project timeline to see if you can afford that.
+If you go on the job market looking for production Rust expertise, you'll be competing with the entire industry for a very limited pool of candidates.
+It may take you months to find and onboard the right people: can your budget and project timeline afford that?

 Furthermore, it's dangerous to bring people onboard for a "Rust job": the technology might not be a good fit for your organization in the end.
 You don't want to end up with a team of frustrated Rust experts with no projects to work on: